Ice vs. Heat for Sports Injuries

 Icing the injured area for 20 minutes at a time can help decrease pain and swelling.
 Ice is best for acute injuries or flare-ups of chronic problems.
 Heat is most useful for chronic pain and stiffness.
 A good rule of thumb: always ice, sometimes heat.

-Let's dive into the specifics on ice vs. heat.
-A bonus?
-You'll get some helpful information on what to do immediately following an injury right from a foot and ankle doctor specializing in sports injuries.
+Let's dive into the specifics on ice vs. heat and learn plenty of helpful information on what to do immediately following an injury right from a foot and ankle doctor specializing in sports injuries.

 When Should You Use Ice on an Injury?